-Make sure there is no space between upper and lower fifth wheel.
-If there is space, something is wrong (kingpin may be on top of the closed fifth wheel jaws, and trailer would come loose very easily).

-Go under trailer and look into the back of the fifth wheel.
+- Make sure there is no space between the apron on the trailer and the fifth wheel skid plate.
+If there is space, something is wrong (kingpin may be on top of the closed fifth wheel jaws, and trailer would come loose easily). - Go under trailer and look into the back of the fifth wheel.
 Make sure the fifth wheel jaws have closed around the shank of the kingpin.

-Check that the locking lever is in the "lock" position.

-Check that the safety latch is in position over locking lever.
-(On some fifth wheels the catch must be put in place by hand.)
+- Check that the fifth wheel locking lever is in the "lock" position. - Check that the safety latch is in position over locking lever (on some fifth wheels the catch must be put in place by hand).

-If the coupling isn't right, don't drive the coupled unit; get it fixed.
+If the coupling isn't right, don't drive the coupled unit, get it fixed.

-Step 14.
-Connect the Electrical Cord and Check Air-lines
+Step 14: Connect Electrical Cord/ Check Air Lines

-Plug the electrical cord into the trailer and fasten the safety catch.
+• Plug the electrical cord into the trailer and fasten the safety catch.

-Check both air-lines and electrical line for signs of damage.

-Make sure air and electrical lines will not hit any moving parts of vehicle.
+- Check both air lines and electrical line for signs of damage. - Make sure air and electrical lines will not hit any moving parts of the vehicle.

-Step 15.
-Raise Front Trailer Supports (Landing Gear)
+Step 15: Raise Trailer Landing Gear

-Use low gear range (if so equipped) to begin raising the landing gear.
+• Use low gear range (if so equipped) to begin raising the landing gear.
 Once free of weight, switch to the high gear range.

-Raise the landing gear all the way up.
-(Never drive with landing gear only part way up as it may catch on railroad tracks or other things.)

-After raising landing gear, secure the crank handle safely.

-When full weight of trailer is resting on tractor:

-Check for enough clearance between rear of tractor frame and landing gear.
-(When tractor turns sharply, it must not hit landing gear.)

-Check that there is enough clearance between the top of the tractor tires and the nose of the trailer.
+- Raise the landing gear all the way up.
+Never drive with landing gear only part way up as it may catch on railroad tracks or other things. - After raising landing gear, secure the crank handle safely. - When the full weight of the trailer is resting on tractor: - Check for enough clearance between rear of tractor frame and landing gear (when the tractor turns sharply, it must not hit the landing gear). - Check that there is enough clearance between the top of the tractor tires and the nose of the trailer.

-Step 16.
-Remove Trailer Wheel Chocks
+Step 16: Remove Trailer Wheel Chocks